alexeilebedev/openacr/README.md

 ### Pre-requisites: MacOS

 Install brew.
 Then,

     brew install mariadb openssl
     ln -s /usr/local/opt/openssl/lib/libcrypto.a /usr/local/lib/
     ln -s /usr/local/opt/openssl/lib/libssl.a /usr/local/lib/

-Please note that mariadb, not mysql should be installed.
-Since MariaDB is the successor to `mysql`, there shouldn't be a problem.

 ### Path

-All commands can be issued from this, top-level directory.
-Add the relative path bin/ to your path.
+Add the relative path bin to your path.
+All commands are issued from this, top-level directory.
+This normalizes all pathnames to a single form.

-    set PATH=$PATH:bin/
+    set PATH=$PATH:bin

 ### Building